15 Side Hustles for Writers to Make Extra Money

 If you want to make money on Medium, you’ll need to sign up for their Partner Program.
-Once you’re accepted, you’ll be able to start earning money from your stories.
+Once you’re accepted, you can start earning money from your stories.

 12. Write Greeting Cards

 If you’re a creative writer, you could make money by writing greeting cards.
-This is a great option if you enjoy writing poetry or short messages.
+This is an excellent option if you enjoy writing poetry or short messages.

-There are many companies that produce greeting cards, and each one has its own submission process.
+Many companies produce greeting cards, each with its own submission process.
 But generally speaking, you’ll need to submit your card idea along with a sample of your work.